 The beaches and dunes across our coastlines struggle to get much if any nutrients throughout the year – little vegetation is able to grow on dunes, while no vegetation is able to grow on the beach itself.
 When sea turtles come to shore to lay their eggs they, in turn, help these areas absorb much-needed nutrients.
 Sea turtles lay anywhere between 3 – 7 nests of eggs per summer, with around 100 eggs per nest.
 Sadly, many of these turtle eggs will not make it past the hatchling stage, but even through death, the sea turtle is still able to do wonders for the ecosystem.
 The nutrition in these unhatched eggs helps the dune vegetation around it grow and become stronger.
 As the dune vegetation grows, the entire beach/dune ecosystem flourishes.
 If dunes were unable to absorb these nutrients from sea turtles the vegetation would not be strong enough to hold the sand together, which would result in beach erosion across many coastlines.
 Again, this is something that we might not initially consider when thinking of the sea turtle but if you remove one part of an ecosystem as important as the sea turtle, the rest will begin to crumble.

 Learn More About Our Marine Ecosystem at Catalina Sea Camp

 Habitat destruction, pollution, and even overconsumption are causing a significant decline in many of the species we depend on.
 Want to learn more about our sea turtle friends and how we can save them?
 Sign up for a summer at Catalina Sea Camp and experience the deep blue world firsthand!
-Our early bird pricing for summer 2022 is now available, so sign up now to secure your spot this summer to secure your spot this summer!
+Our dates and rates for this upcoming summer are now available, so sign up now to secure your spot this summer to secure your spot this summer!
 We can’t wait to see you there!